decentralized-identity/sidetree/docs/core.md

 ## Blockchain REST API
-The blockchain REST API interface aims to abstract the underlying blockchain away from the main protocol logic.
+The blockchain REST API interface is used by the Core service and aims to abstract the underlying blockchain away from the main protocol logic.
 This allows the underlying blockchain to be replaced without affecting the core protocol logic.
 The interface also allows the protocol logic to be implemented in an entirely different language while interfacing with the same blockchain.

 ### Get latest blockchain time
 Gets the latest logical blockchain time.
 This API allows the Observer and Batch Writer to determine protocol version to be used.